-With boxing hares dancing across the thatched roof, a flower-filled front garden, fabulous inglenook fireplace, and an ancient National Trust-owned inn within a stone’s throw, this enchanting Grade II-listed cottage is the most picture-perfect place to stay.
-Filled with oodles of character and charm Rose Cottage sleeps five in three bedrooms and is a heavenly place to escape from the world.
+With boxing hares dancing across the thatched roof, a flower-filled front garden, a fabulous inglenook fireplace, and an ancient National Trust-owned inn within a stone’s throw, this enchanting Grade II-listed cottage is the most picture-perfect place to stay.
+Filled with oodles of character and charm Rose Cottage sleeps five in three bedrooms, welcomes 2 dogs and is a heavenly place to escape from the world.
 There are countryside walks from the back door and the delights of the Cotswolds on your doorstep.

 As you pass the church a delightful, thatched cottage appears before you.
 Rose Cottage sits in the heart of Bretforton, just moments from the National Trust-owned Fleece Inn, which dates back to the 15th century.
 A tiny flower-filled front garden overlooks the square and sets the scene perfectly for what lies beyond the front door.